Health Insurance - An Industry In Transition

 Geographic and Service Footprint

-When we think of the largest HI companies we often think of pervasive behemoths, but the current reality is significant fragmentation along several dimensions including Geography and Service offerings.
+When we think of the largest HI companies we often think of pervasive behemoths, but the current reality is significant fragmentation along several dimensions including geography and service offerings.
 Indeed, this reality is well reflected in the work undertaken by the AMA that was designed to derail both the Anthem/Cigna and Aetna/Humana mergers.
 The AMA has authored and regularly updates a document entitled "Competition in Health Insurance: A comprehensive study of US markets".
-Specific addendums were written focused on Anthem/Cigna and Aetna/Humana.
-A key aspect of these documents is that they provide BOTH state-level and metropolitan statistical area [levels of analysis of HI power concentration.
+Specific addendum were written focused on Anthem/Cigna and Aetna/Humana.
+A key aspect of these documents is that they provide BOTH state-level and metropolitan statistical area (levels of analysis of HI power concentration.
 The astute reader will understand how this level of analysis is linked to the footprint maps provided by the HI companies in their financial reports.
 The key message is that market power is local.
 In the case of Molina, although it may not be perfectly clear from the footprint map below, the significant core presence really involves six states and Puerto Rico (the ones colored light brown on the map such as California, Illinois and Florida).
 Our goal is to effectively combine these and other pieces of information to generate a holistic picture of each HI company that can subsequently be used to understand the company's growth opportunities and potential strategic fit for M&A opportunities.
-A small-scale version of this is sometimes provided by individual HI companies - the map below from Centene provides a low granularity version of the services/geography overlay.
+A small-scale version of this is sometimes provided by individual HI companies - the map below from Centene provides a low granularity version of the services/geography overlay:

 Follow the Money - Analyzing the Underlying Financials

 We will provide in-depth analysis of each HI company's revenues, costs, margins, operating cash flows and earnings and develop a set of industry and business segment-specific comparative metrics upon which we will rank the companies.
-A brief, top level summary is provided in the table below.
+A brief, top level summary is provided in the table below:

 |